Malaysia defends move to extend licence for rare earth firm Lynas

 The prime minister’s office also said in the statement that failing to extend the licence would mean Malaysia would be “unable to break the Chinese monopoly as the sole exporter of rare earths”.

-The U.S. Department of Defense has been in talks with Australia to host a facility that would process rare earth minerals in an effort to reduce reliance on China for the specialised materials.
+The U.S. Department of Defense has been in talks with Australia to host a facility that would process rare earth minerals in an effort to reduce reliance on China for the specialized materials.

 Activists in Malaysia have urged the government to review the decision to extend the licence for Lynas.